Cisco Wireless AP Modes

 Rogue Detector

 Rogue detector mode makes the AP detect rogue devices full-time.
 The AP checks for MAC addresses it sees in the air and on the wired network.
-When the AP is in rogue detector mode, it can switch between rogue detection and serving clients.
-The AP can still broadcast an SSID and clients can connect to the AP.
+Depending on what WLC version you use, this AP mode might not exist.

 Bridge/Mesh